-Consistency of the development with the objectives of the development standard is demonstrated in Table 3 above.
+Consistency of the development with the objectives of the development standard is demonstrated in the table above.
 The proposal is also consistent with the land use objectives that apply to the site under PLEP 2010.
-The proposed development is consistent with the relevant land use zone objectives as outlined in Table 6.
+The proposed development is consistent with the relevant land use zone objectives as outlined in the table below.